themonster-hub/Mm-Roblox-Anti-cheat/README.md

 Whitelist: An array of UserIds to be ignored by all cheat detections.

-ViolationLevels: A dictionary mapping violation point thresholds to actions ("KICK" or a custom function).
+ViolationLevels: A dictionary mapping violation point thresholds to actions ("KICK" or a custom function for banning).

 Callbacks.OnFlag: A function that fires whenever a player is flagged.
 Ideal for integrating with external logging services or analytics.

-Detection Tables: Each feature (e.g., Config.Speed, Config.Teleport) is a table containing an Enabled boolean and other specific parameters like ViolationPoints.

 API & Integration

-To prevent false positives, you must inform the anti-cheat of legitimate, server-driven changes to player state.
+To prevent false positives from your own game mechanics, you must inform the anti-cheat of legitimate, server-driven state changes.

+Best Practices

+Authorize Before You Act: Always call the authorization function before your code makes the actual change.

+Update Baselines for Temporary Effects: When applying a temporary power-up (like a speed boost), use UpdateExpectedValue.
+When it expires, call it again to revert the expectation to the default value.

 Authorizing Stat Changes

-Before a server script modifies a protected leaderstat, it must pre-authorize the change.

 Function Signature:
 AntiCheat.AuthorizeStatChange(player: Player, statName: string, newValue: any)